AI

 For internal training, focus on conceptual understanding first.
 Teach your team what AI can and cannot do.
 Help them recognize when AI solutions might create ethical or business problems.
 Build their ability to question AI outputs rather than accepting them blindly.

 Universities found students using AI-assisted teaching methods reported strong self-efficacy.
 A majority said AI helped them generate and refine creative work more effectively.
+Yet only 40% of faculty say their institution has provided resources to learn about AI, making the faculty training gap a bottleneck for scaling this kind of education.

 The key is teaching people to use AI as a tool while maintaining critical oversight.